MicrosoftDocs/bingmaps-docs/BingMaps/styling/map-style-sheet-support.md

 ---
 title: Map Style Support | Microsoft Docs
-description: Map styling can be applied to a variety of Microsoft map controls, including Bing Maps, Static, Windows, Android, or iOS. ms.custom: ms.date: 05/26/2020 ms.reviewer:
+description: Learn about map styles supported in a variety of Microsoft map controls with a list showing the controls that support it, a link to the Map Style Sheet Editor application and a table showing the minimum version of each control that supports each style version. ms.custom: ms.date: 05/26/2020 ms.reviewer: